The Excel IMCOS Function

 where the inumber argument is the complex number that you want to calculate the cosine of.

 Complex Numbers in Excel

 Note that complex numbers are simply stored as text in Excel.
 When a text string in the format "a+bi" or "a+bj" is supplied to one of Excel's built-in complex number functions, this is interpreted as a complex number.

 Also the complex number functions can accept a simple numeric value, as this is equivalent to a complex number whose imaginary coefficient is equal to 0.

-Further information and examples of the Excel Imcos function can be found on the Microsoft Office website
+Further details and examples of the Excel Imcos function are provided on the Microsoft Office website

 If you get an error from the Excel Imcos Function, this is likely to be one of the following:

 |#NUM!||-||Occurs if the supplied inumber argument is not recognised as a complex number.|

 |#VALUE!||-||Occurs if the supplied inumber argument is a logical value.|